-Reasons for Ingrown Toenails:
+Causes of Ingrown Toenails:

 Ingrown toenails are observed in men and women due to the following reasons:

-- Poor foot hygiene
+2.Poor foot hygiene

-- A hard and repetitive physical activity using feet like football, kabaddi, and kickboxing
+3.A hard and repetitive physical activity by using feet, such as playing football, kabaddi, and kickboxing.

-- Footwears inducing more pressure on the big toes
+5.Footwears inducing more pressure on the big toes

-- Age: Toenails are generally found to become thick as the age increases.
+7.Age: Toenails are generally found to become thick as age increases.

 Symptoms of Ingrown Toenails:

-- The pain in the toe while applying pressure
+1.The pain in the toe while applying pressure

-- Skin becoming hard or swollen next to the nail
+2.Skin becoming hard or swollen next to the nail

-- Pus formation with bleeding in case of high infection
+3.Pus formation with bleeding in case of high infection

-- Excess growth of the skin around the toe area
+4.Excess growth of the skin around the toe area

-The diagnosis may include a visual examination of the affected area followed by an X-ray to confirm the extent of growth of nail into the skin.
+The diagnosis may include a visual examination of the affected area followed by an X-ray to confirm the extent of growth of the nail into the skin.

 As mentioned earlier, the best remedy for Ingrown Toenails can be home remedies.
-The most commonly adopted techniques are
+The most commonly adopted techniques are:

-- Soaking feet in the warm water mixed with a pinch of salt for about 10 to 15 minutes 3 to 4 times per day.
+1.Soaking feet in the warm water mixed with a pinch of salt for about 10 to 15 minutes 3 to 4 times a day.

-- Application of oils, such as olive or coconut oil, on the affected areas to loosen the skin.
+2.Application of oils, such as olive or coconut oil, on the affected areas to loosen the skin.

-- Walk barefoot to expose the affected area to the natural air.
+3.Walk barefoot to expose the affected area to the natural air.
 This can help in reducing the growth of bacteria around the affected area since the chances of bacteria getting multiplied in the cold condition is less than that in the warm condition.

 However, it is observed that these remedies can be of some relief if the disease condition is identified or diagnosed in the initial stages.
 Further, it is always recommended to consult a medical practitioner if you experience symptoms as explained above.